 Cayman Airways

-The national carrier of the Cayman Islands also flies non-stop to the following international destinations:
+The national carrier of the Cayman Islands is currently flying non-stop to the following international destinations:

 (US)